logcossin/ForReport/lacto_BUSCO.md

 ## Automatic detection of incomplete BUSCO genes in the genome

-* Incomplete genes could be found by BUSCO due to reasons below:
+* Incomplete BUSCO genes could be found due to reasons below:
 1. Gene truncation by mutation (frameshift, nonsense)
 2. Gene located at the edge of the contig
 3. Gene deletion
 4. Short alignment length to the BUSCO HMM profile
+5. Genome misassembly

+* BUSCO lineage dataset provides consensus ancestral sequences for marker genes. [#](https://busco.ezlab.org/busco_userguide.html#lineage-datasets)
-* TBLASTN (protein to translated nucleotide) search could be used to detect possible fragments in the genome sequence
+* TBLASTN (protein to translated nucleotide) search could be used to identify gene fragments in the genome sequence
 * Comparing the length of fragmented and complete gene could be used for 4.

 # ANI analysis